Busy Boston bridge closed for 2 hours during AM commute as protestors call for Israeli ceasefire

-A busy Boston road was shut down as demonstrators call for Israeli ceasefire.
+BOSTON — A busy Boston road was shut down as demonstrators called for an Israeli ceasefire in Gaza.

 The BU bridge at Commonwealth Ave was closed for more than two hours.
 Drivers were forced to seek alternate routes.